Lucy Kemp-Welch: Later life

 In 1924, for the Royal Exchange, Kemp-Welch designed and completed a large panel commemorating the work of women during World War One.
 From 1926 onwards she focussed on depicting scenes of gypsy and circus life and spent several summers following Sanger's Circus, recording the horses.

 Kemp-Welch resided in Bushey, Hertfordshire for most of her life, never marrying.
 A major collection of her works is held by Bushey Museum.
 They include very large paintings of wild ponies on Exmoor, galloping polo ponies, the last horse-launched lifeboat being pulled into a boiling sea, heavy working horses pulling felled timber and hard-working farm horses trudging home at the end of the day.
 The Lucy Kemp-Welch estate has been represented by Messum's Fine Art since 1975.

 Family

-Lucy Kemp-Welch's younger sister Edith, who died in 1941, was also an artist as was her cousin Margaret Kemp-Welch (1874–1968).
-Edith Kemp-Welch, like her sister, also produced a poster for the British war effort.
-The poster featured an image of Britannia with the slogan "Remember Scarborough".
+Lucy Kemp-Welch's younger sister Edith, was also an artist, and studied at Herkomer's school.
+She occasionally exhibited at the Royal Academy, and lived her adult life at 'Kingsley' with her sister, until her death from cancer in 1941.
+Their cousin Margaret Kemp-Welch (1874–1968) was also an artist, and likewise trained at Herkomer's School.
+In 1915 Edith produced a poster for the British war effort, featuring an image of Britannia with the slogan "Remember Scarborough," a reference to the shelling of the Yorkshire seaside town by German warships.

-Lucy's live in companion, Marguerite Frobisher, was buried with her when she died in 1974.
+Lucy's live-in companion, Marguerite Frobisher, was buried with her when she died in 1974.